omrezkeypie/FunInput/README.md

 OmrezKeyBind provides 4 default query functions. these being:
 * StrictOrdered:
-  Inputs must be in order and one after another exactly as shown in the Input key of the action.
+  Inputs must be in order and one after another exactly as declared in the Input key of the action.

   A + B -> Success